stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

 ## Introduction

-In order to transform a HTTP request or a commandline exeuction into a response, SilverStripe needs to boot its core and run through several stages of processing.
+In order to transform a HTTP request or a commandline execution into a response, SilverStripe needs to boot its core and run through several stages of processing.

 ## Request Rewriting